ryanhs/paymentconfirmation/README.md

-# paymentconfirmation
+# Basic Prestashop Payment Confirmation Module

-basic prestashop payment confirmation
+basic prestashop payment confirmation module.

 ## credits
 lots of parts of this code taken from prestashop module it self as example when i create this module,